python-control/python-control/doc/classes.rst

 .. _class-ref:

 **********************
-Control system classes
+Control System Classes
 **********************

-Input/output system classes
+Input/output System Classes
 ===========================

 The classes listed below are used to represent models of input/output